kianan/telegram_tracker_bot/README.md

 ## Features
 - Responds to the `/start` command with a welcome message.
-- Handles user messages and extracts information like amount, date, and category using natural language processing (NLP).
+- Handles user messages and logs expenses.
-- Logs messages to the console for easy debugging.
-- Uses fuzzy matching to categorize expenses, even when spelling errors are present.
-- Includes basic error handling for failed connections and invalid bot tokens.
+- Integrates with local Llama model for enhanced data extraction from user messages.

 ## Setup Instructions